LoginRadius/engineering-portal/content/blog/react-contedxt-api/index.md

 export default withUser(LoginForm);
 ```

-You'll also be able to notice I used the new Hooks" feature that is shipped with React since version 16.8 to make it even neater and easier to create contexts.
+You'll also be able to notice I used the new "Hooks" feature that is shipped with React since version 16.8 to make it even neater and easier to create contexts.

 ### Final piece of advice
-I mentiond how people overuse Redux and it also applies to Context API.
+I mentioned how people overuse Redux, and it also applies to Context API.
 Use it only when you need to share state between lot's of components with a lot of nesting.
-Most of the time the data you have in one component will only be relevant to it's children, so passing it in props is more indicative and nicer.
+Most of the time, the data you have in one component will only be relevant to its children, so passing it in props is more indicative and nicer.